11 Livestock Guardian Dog Breeds (LGD): Info, Pictures, Facts & History

 Height: | 28 to 34 inches |

 Kangal dogs are native to Turkey.
-Unlike most other livestock guardian dogs, this breed is known for their agility.
+Unlike most other livestock guardian dogs, they are known for their agility.
 They’re also very courageous, allowing them to protect their charges from massive predators.
 They’re a popular choice among Turkish shepherds to this day.
-They are loyal and adaptable to many different climates, allowing them to work well in many different areas around the world.
+Kangals are also loyal and adaptable to many climates.

 9. Akbash Dog